HUMN Strangle Strategy

 HUMN thesis for this strangle

 HUMN strangle positions are structurally neutral / high-volatility (long premium, OTM); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
-HUMN positions also carry Technology sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move HUMN alongside the broader basket even when HUMN-specific fundamentals are unchanged.
+HUMN positions also carry Financial Services sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move HUMN alongside the broader basket even when HUMN-specific fundamentals are unchanged.
 Always rebuild the position from current HUMN chain quotes before placing a trade.

 Frequently asked questions